What are your requirements for adult adoption in Georgia?

 Yes, you can adopt someone who is over 18 years old.

 All that’s needed for adult adoption in Georgia is consent from the adoptee.

 The biological parents do not need:

-You can be adopted as an adult in Georgia as long as you consent to the adoption.
+Yes, you can be adopted as an adult as long as you consent to the adoption.

 Your biological parent does not need to terminate their parental rights.